radovanbotik/homework_v1/README.md

 ## Disclaimer

 > This README has been revised with the help of AI to improve clarity, structure, and tone.
-> If you're interested in the original unedited version, you can find it in the file `SRC_README.md`.
+> If you're interested in the original, unedited version, you can find it in the file `SRC_README.md`.

 ---

 ## Routing

 All route definitions are in `src/routes/main`.
-I’ve loosely followed a Next.js-inspired structure that groups routes under shared layouts.
-This isn’t a technical requirement for the app, but I find it useful for keeping things organized and easier to scale.
+The structure loosely follows a Next.js-inspired layout grouping, where routes are organized under shared layouts.
+This is not a technical requirement but helps keep the project organized and scalable.

 ### Shared Layout

-The shared layout includes global UI elements like the `html <Navbar />`, which is rendered on all routes.
-I’ve also added `ErrorPage` and `LoadingPage` components to provide fallback and loading states, improving overall user experience.
+The shared layout includes global UI elements such as the `<Navbar />`, which is rendered across all routes.
+It also includes a fallback error state using the `ErrorPage` component to improve user experience in case of failures.

 ---